 Axial spondyloarthritis (AxSpA) is a chronic, progressive condition.
 There is no cure, but treatments are available to help you manage the condition.
-Because there is no cure, the goals of treatment are to maximize quality of life, prevent or slow progressive structural damage, and control symptoms and inflammation and preserve mobility.1
+Because there is no cure, the goals of treatment are to:1

 How do traditional DMARDs work?

-Conventional DMARDs work via multiple mechanisms.
-The inflammatory cascade consists of combinations of critical pathways in order to result in inflammation; the DMARDs interfere with this process.2 Conventional DMARDs can work on different parts of this cascade and are not as precise or selective as biologic DMARDs.2 Conventional DMARDs broadly restrict and affect your immune system.3 This is why it’s important to be monitored while taking them.
+Traditional DMARDs can work on different parts of this process and are not as precise or selective as biologic DMARDs.
+Traditional DMARDs broadly restrict and affect your immune system.
+This is why it is important to be monitored while taking them.2,3

-There are different formulations of conventional DMARDs.
-What follows are the most common conventional DMARDs:2,4
+There are different formulations of traditional DMARDs.
+The most common include:2,4

 What are the possible side effects of traditional DMARDs?